-In view of the above, the Original Application No. 249 of
+In view of the above, the Original Application No. 937 of

 2024 deserves to be allowed, hence allowed.
-The impugned

-orders, rejecting the applicant's claim for grant of disability element of disability pension, are set aside.
+The impugned order rejecting the applicant's claim for grant of disability element of disability pension, is set aside.
 The disability of the applicant is held as aggravated by Army Service.
-The applicant is entitled to get disability element @30% for life which would be rounded off to are directed to grant disability element to the applicant @30% for life which would stand rounded off to 50% for life from the next date of his discharge.
+The applicant is entitled to get disability element @30% for life which would be rounded off to 50% for life from the next date of his discharge from service.
+The respondents are directed to grant disability element to the applicant the next date of his discharge from service.
 The respondents are further directed to give effect to this order within a period of four months from the date of receipt of a certified copy of this order.
-Default will invite interest @8% per annum till the actual payment.